dahernan/dahernan.github.com/content/post/2014-12-03-scrap-the-web-with-go.md

 }
 ```

-* The interface to store the items that you scrap is also very simple, you can store the items in Redis, ElasticSearch or in local disk
+* The interface to store the result items is also very simple.
+You can store the items in Redis, ElasticSearch or as a file.

 ```go
 type StorageItems interface {